Learning Partners

 - Distilling learning and documenting and sharing lessons learnt

-EOL draws up a Term of Reference for the various learning efforts planned for and send out to two or three prequalified learning partners with the relevant expertise.
+Education Out Loud draws up a Term of Reference for the various learning efforts planned for and send out to two or three prequalified learning partners with the relevant expertise.
 If they are interested in the assignment, they will then submit a proposal with ideas, approach, methodologies, and budget.
-EOL intends to ensure relationship building and more profound knowledge of grantees’ capacities by using the same learning partner for the same group of grantees for a longer period.
+Education Out Loud intends to ensure relationship building and more profound knowledge of grantees’ capacities by using the same learning partner for the same group of grantees for a longer period.
 They can also be hired as mentors for a particular grantee after a joint training of a group of grantees.